 In Chinese Medicine, it is acknowledged that any food or beverage that is either literally cold, or cold in nature, will damage this vital middle fire.
 Per the example above, imagine you are cooking a hot soup in a stock pot.
 Imagine that once you get the soup to the critical temperature where you are going to let it simmer and stew for a few hours to let all of the ingredients break down and mingle, you throw several cups of ice water into the pot.
 As I am sure you can imagine, you have just radically changed the crucial environment in the stock pot that will allow for the soup to finish cooking.
 At this point, you are going to have to work hard to get the temperature back up to the proper temperature before you can proceed in letting it finish cooking.
 Imagine if you did this continually, over and over, never allowing for the soup to get back up to that crucial temperature.

 Perhaps all is not lost if you were to do this with the soup-because you can easily turn up the heat on the stove.
 Yet, such is not true with your body.
-Examples such as these are great at illustrating specific points that can help you to understand your body's processes…but that is as far as it goes.
+Examples such as these are great for illustrating specific points that can help you to understand your body’s processes…but that is as far as it goes.
 With this knowledge please try to picture your digestive middle fire and understand how important and vital a warm, or even hot, environment is in ensuring that your digestion can maintain and fulfill its proper function.

 Now imagine how adding a cold, iced drink will impact your digestive fire.
 Can you begin to imagine what will happen?
 Can you picture that it will be harder for your digestion to perform its proper function?
 Can you see how it will slow the whole process down?
 Can you also see that it will challenge your body’s ability to properly break down foods, so they can be transformed into the foundational building components that heal and regenerate your cells?